Ein Shemer: Landmarks

 The Old Courtyard is a reconstruction museum depicting early kibbutz settlement in Israel.
-Founded over 20 years ago, it stands upon the original one-acre site where the first pioneers established the kibbutz and features indoor and outdoor exhibits of the early years of kibbutz life, as well as pioneering activities such as bread baking for children and youths.
-Its other attractions include an operable oil press, the oak train (a reconstruction of the Ottoman Turkish train that ran through the region at the beginning of the last century), an exhibit of tractors and agricultural machinery from the early 20th century and others.
+It stands on the original one-acre site where the first pioneers established the kibbutz and features indoor and outdoor exhibits of the early years of kibbutz life, as well as activities such as bread baking.
+Other attractions are an operable oil press, the oak train (a reconstruction of the Ottoman Turkish train that ran through the region at the beginning of the last century) and an exhibit of tractors and agricultural machinery from the early 20th century.

 The Ecological Greenhouse is an educational center dealing with ecology and social commitment.
 Jewish and Arab youths participate in seminars and workshops devoted to peaceful co-existence, ecology, environment and scientific research.